-Today, one in six American households reside in the apartments or condominiums of multifamily buildings.
+Today, one in six American households resides in the apartments or condominiums of multifamily buildings.
 While new multifamily buildings are being constructed across the country, most residents still live in older buildings that are not energy-efficient.
 ACEEE’s newly released report provides encouraging news for apartment and condo dwellers who want to reduce the cost of their energy bills.
 Utility-sector energy efficiency programs that serve these buildings have nearly tripled their spending in recent years.

 In a recent report released by ACEEE and Energy Efficiency for All, Lifting the High Energy Burden in America’s Largest Cities, we measured energy burdens in 48 of the largest cities in the United States.
 Energy burden means the percentage of household income that goes toward energy costs, and we looked specifically at utility energy bills (transportation energy costs are also a significant household expense, but it was outside the scope of the analysis).